Fred Trump (politician): Biography

 Trump polled at 46% in his state district for the 1952 election to the Arizona House of Representatives, ahead of any Republican, and in 1954, his nominating petition to run for U.S. senator was the largest ever filed by a member of his party in Pima County.
 In a 1955 letter of support for the position of Arizona governor to a Republican State Committee official, Trump was cited as sharing many of the views of Arizona Senator Barry Goldwater.
 In December 1955, Trump authored a newsletter to Arizona Republicans in promotion of his gubernatorial campaign; this included his photograph with Nixon from earlier in the decade to represent a visit from November.
 Major General Charles A. Willoughby wrote a March 1956 newsletter to Arizona Republicans supporting Trump for governor.
 The same month, Nixon wrote a note to Trump, igniting a correspondence that would last beyond Trump's campaign.
 In July 1956, Trump asked for Nixon to vouch for him if contacted by Texas Republican H. L. Hunt, to which he agreed.
-An advertisement for Trump's campaign touts him as being a cousin of John G. Trump, brother of New York real-estate developer Fred Trump (the father of Donald Trump).
+An advertisement for Trump's campaign touts him as being a cousin of electrical engineer John G. Trump (along with a photograph of the two together), brother of New York real-estate developer Fred Trump (the father of Donald Trump).
 Trump garnered the least support of any major candidate in his gubernatorial campaign, receiving 13.92% of the vote.
 Three other Republicans had run, and the incumbent Democrat, Ernest McFarland, won the election.